kristinyim/findservices/client/access/src/features/survey/README.md

 This component renders questions of type "CURRENCY" and "NUMBER" as number inputs.
 The only difference between "CURRENCY" and "NUMBER" is whether we render a currency symbol in the input field.

+### Multiple option Question

+This component renders multiple choice questions.
+Radio buttons are configured using `options` parameter list of the question.
+Will possibly be updated to dropdown list in the future.